Diesel / Slater Strongman DVD Now Available

 - Yoketober – Fully Update – Fully Loaded

 This entry was posted on Thursday, June 30th, 2011 at 6:49 am and is filed under athletic strength training lift odd objects, stone lifting, strength training to improve athletic performance, strongman competition training, strongman training for athletes, strongman training log stone tire farmer.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson